inQWIRE/SQIR/benchmarks/qasm-translation/README.md

 Work in progress

 ## Requirements
-Current version of OCaml and dune and the following dependencies:
+Current version of OCaml and the following dependencies:
 ```
-$ opam install utop ppx_deriving
+$ opam install menhir utop ppx_deriving
 ```

 ## Steps